juanca/markdown_cv/resume.md

 ## Industry Experience

 ### Mavenlink, San Francisco CA
-#### *Senior Software Engineer*, June 2013 to present.\
+#### *Principal Software Engineer*, June 2013 to present.\

 Mavenlink is a test-focused development pair programming shop where engineers have the opportunity to improve their technical hats beyond their comfort zones, such as regular rotations as production support engineers and devops engineers.
-As a full stack engineer, I have been responsible for architecturing and iterating on a wide variety of facets to the application: e.g. API development, UX design, SQL optimizations
+As a full stack engineer, I have been responsible for architecting and iterating on a wide variety of facets to the application: e.g. API development, UX design, SQL optimizations

  * Ruby on Rails server application
- * Backbone and Marionette client applications
+ * React, Backbone, Marionette, and ExtJS client applications
- * ExtJS client application

 ### Mavenlink, San Francisco CA
 #### *Development Intern*, June 2012 to August 2012.\